 His works have been performed throughout the United States, Europe, and Asia by such ensembles and soloists as The Philadelphia Orchestra, the American Composers Orchestra, the League of Composers Orchestra, the Chamber Music Society of Lincoln Center, the St. Luke’s Chamber Ensemble, the Colorado Quartet, the Da Capo Chamber Players, percussionist James Preiss, Yolanda Kondonasiss and Jason Vieaux, and many others.
 Additionally, his music has been heard at the Norfolk Chamber Music Festival, the June in Buffalo Festival, the Atlantic Center for the Arts, and New York’s Carnegie and Merkin Halls, among others, and in university settings nationwide.
 Recent works include a Piano Quartet, “Last Words;” The Range of Light, a setting of texts by John Muir, commissioned by the Rocky Ridge Music Center to celebrate its seventy-fifth anniversary; Three English Sonnets, a solo flute work for Joshua Smith, principal flute of The Cleveland Orchestra; and Ruthless Voicings, commissioned by the No Exit ensemble to mark its tenth anniversary season.

 A native of Indiana, Keith Fitch (b.
-1966) began composing at age eight and began formal musical training on the double bass at age eleven.
-While still in high school (age sixteen), he received his first professional orchestral performance.
+1966) began composing at age seven and began formal musical training on the double bass at age eleven.
+At age sixteen, he received his first professional orchestral performance.
 Subsequently, he attended the Indiana University School of Music, where he completed his Doctorate in 1995.
 At Indiana, he studied composition with Frederick Fox, Eugene O’Brien, and Claude Baker, double bass with Bruce Bransby and Murray Grodner, and chamber music with Rostislav Dubinsky, founder of the Borodin Quartet.
 He also counts Donald Erb and Joan Tower among his compositional mentors.
 Among his many awards are the annual Dean’s Prize for Composition at Indiana (1987, 1988, 1989, 1991, 1992, 1994), the Kate and Cole Porter Memorial Fellowship at Indiana (1993-1995), three ASCAP Young Composer Awards (1988, 1989, 1993), the ASCAP-Raymond Hubbell Scholarship (1988), three National Society of Arts and Letters awards (1990, 1992, 1993), an Individual Artist Grant from the Indiana Arts Commission and the National Endowment for the Arts (1994), a Fromm Foundation Commission (2005), a 2012 Individual Excellence Award from the Ohio Arts Council, a 2014 Copland House Residency Award, and the 2016 Walter Hinrichsen Award from the American Academy of Arts and Letters.
 He has enjoyed multiple residencies at The MacDowell Colony (1998, 2001) and the Virginia Center for the Creative Arts (2002, 2003, 2004, 2007), as well as at Yaddo (2016-17), The Charles Ives Center for American Music (1991), and the Atlantic Center for the Arts (1989), and he has twice served as Resident Composer and faculty at the Chamber Music Conference and Composers’ Forum of the East (2002, 2006).
 He regularly appears as guest composer at colleges and university nationwide.

 Highly regarded as a teacher, chamber music coach, and conductor of new music, he has taught at Indiana University (2001), Bard College (2005-2006, 2007-2008), and for eleven years served on the faculty of the Mannes College of Music in New York (1997-2008), where he founded the new music ensemble, CIRCE.
 From 2015-2017, he served as Composer-in-Residence and Director of the Young Artist Seminar in Composition at the Rocky Ridge Music Center.
 His students regularly win awards from such prestigious organizations as ASCAP, BMI, the American Academy of Arts and Letters, and the Fulbright Foundation, as well as attending leading summer festivals around the world.